-For 30 years our mission has been to empower victims of domestic violence & sexual assault by providing emergency safe shelter, transitional housing, support services, and partnering with stakeholders to raise awareness of domestic violence in our community.
+For over 30 years our mission has been to empower victims of domestic violence & sexual assault by providing emergency safe shelter, transitional housing, support services, and partnering with stakeholders to raise awareness of domestic violence in our community.

 La misión de Brighter Tomorrows es empoderar a las víctimas de violencia doméstica y agresión sexual al proporcionar refugio seguro de emergencia, vivienda de transición, servicios de apoyo y asociarse con las partes interesadas para crear conciencia sobre la violencia doméstica y agresión sexual en nuestra comunidad.